Benchmarking Differentially Private Tabular Data Synthesis: Conclusion and Discussion

-Our work not only sheds light on the strengths and limitations of current methods but also identifies several promising directions for future research.
-These include tailoring preprocessing strategies to algorithmic needs, developing more effective feature selection techniques, and improving the utility of machine learning models or the efficiency of some statistical methods under differential privacy.
-Addressing these issues and challenges can help advance this field and better support differential private data analysis.
+Our work not only sheds light on the strengths and limitations of current methods but also identifies several promising directions for future research. \Rtwo{These include tailoring preprocessing strategies to algorithmic needs, developing more effective feature selection techniques, and improving the utility of deep learning models or the efficiency of some statistical methods by more efficient implementation or GPU acceleration.} \Rthree{ In addition to these research opportunities, there are still certain other aspects, though not investigated in this work, worth exploring.
+For example, beyond the time efficiency perspective, dollar cost is a more realistic factor in algorithm selection.
+Based on our experimental setups and hardware, we roughly set the cost at \$0.8/hr for GPU usage, and \$0.2/hr for CPU usage (the actual prices may vary due to many factors such as dataset complexity, which can affect our selection of hardware, and price fluctuations of cloud service~\cite{price1,price2,price3,price4}, etc.).
+We summarize the total price consumption of all algorithms during the overall comparison in \Cref{price table}.
+We can observe that those methods with lower time efficiency tend to incur higher costs. }

+\Rthree{ Finally, we discuss the scalability of our framework.
+It offers a broader perspective for analyzing existing synthesis algorithms, but we also need to recognize its limitations.
+For example, we regard gradients as features to explain those methods based on DP-SGD.
+But the gradient feature itself is not interpretable enough.
+Besides, some ``model-level DP" methods may fall outside our three-step workflow.
+For instance, PATE-GAN~\cite{jordon2018pate} uses multiple teacher discriminators to achieve DP and trains the student discriminator on them to further guide the data generator.
+In this case, our framework may lack corresponding explanatory power and require further extension to explain these methods. }

+\begin{acks} We thank anonymous reviewers for their valuable comments.
+This paper was partially supported by NSF CNS-2220433, NSF OAC-2319988, and a CCI award. \end{acks}